 In a recent example of rebranding disaster, America’s beloved tea company Celestial Seasonings chose to do away with their traditional branding.
 Their goal was to appeal to a younger audience and update the company image by making the tea boxes look crisp and clean with an updated logo reminiscent of a celestial shooting star.
 It ended poorly, however.
 What the rebranding company did not account for in all their user research and storytelling collaboration was the fact that their younger audience, many of them millennials, had grown up with Celestial Seasonings.
 The old logo was small and less of a focal point then the storybook nature the tea boxes provided.
 Indeed, the logo was so ingratiated in these illustrations that the brand quickly returned to their old branding after significant customer complaints.

 A very early rendition of branding by Sherwin Williams released a print ad in 1906 that can only be described as frightening to the modern eye.
 While their intention may have been to inspire a kind of world superiority over their competition, the branding came across as bloody and perhaps even perverse.

 What we can take away from Schwarts’ critique of design critique are three major things.
-First, it is imperative that we look at the big picture, where the advertisement of logo will be placed and how might that be associated with the overall image?
+First, it is imperative that we look at the big picture, where the advertisement of the logo will be placed and how might that be associated with the overall image?
 Second, what are the goals that stand behind the design?
 Do they match up with the picture?
-Did we empathize with our user and get to know their needs?
+Did we empathize with our users and get to know their needs?
 Lastly, spend some time with the story.
-Every company has something unique that will help their design resonate with their target audience.
-Ghastly design prevents this.
+Every company has something unique that will help its design resonate with its target audience.
+The ghastly design prevents this.